Creating a stronger, more resilient sheep industry and supply chain for Western Australia

 It will incentivise investment in on-farm and processing infrastructure before the end of the trade to build confidence in the sheep industry and capture future opportunities.

-Eligible applicants are encouraged to read the program guidelines and apply via SmartyGrants.
+Eligible applicants are encouraged to read the program guidelines, source quotations for their project and apply via SmartyGrants.

 Apply nowMore information